drami025/git-game/README.md

 Git Game Finish Line
 ==========

-If you did not fork this repository from the terminal, then we are dissappointed in you!!
+If you did not fork this repository from the terminal, then we are disappointed in you!!

 However, if you did, then great Job!!
 You completed our Git Game!